 After that initial accident during which you were not covered by liability insurance, you may be required to have liability insurance for three years, or your license and registration may be suspended.

 If you choose to operate a motorcycle in Florida without a helmet, you are required to be insured.
+A Florida motorcycle accident lawyer can review your policy with you.

 What Are My Motorcycle Insurance Options in Florida?